mstksg/inCode/copy/entries/huffman-3.md

 [hc]: http://www.haskellcast.com/episode/006-gabriel-gonzalez-and-michael-snoyman-on-pipes-and-conduit/

-Conduit focuses around safe resource handling, and pipes focuses on equational reasoning and applied mathematical abstractions.
+This picture is slightly simplified, but conduit focuses around safe resource handling, and pipes focuses on equational reasoning and applied mathematical abstractions.

 We're going to use pipes for this tutorial, with some elements from [pipes-parse][] for our limited requirements of leftover support.
 Why not conduit, which has built-in leftover/end-of-stream detection?
 Well, no major reason.
 You could actually translate much of what is described here to conduit with little work.
 But I wanted to show pipes to maybe display some of the nice equational reasoning possible with mathematics-based abstractions that Haskell is so famous for.

 [pipes-parse]: http://hackage.haskell.org/package/pipes-parse